Image courtesy of Nick Youngson

 The new era of internet communication has brought new methods of persuading consumers to buy, and we’ll look at some of these ways on this site.
 However, our main purpose is to question how ‘addicted’ we are becoming to our electronic devices?
 Once the worry was that people were becoming ‘addicted’ to television; now there is an increasing number of ever louder claims that the internet is ‘making us stupid’ or that social media are making us more anxious and depressed.
 The section on this website about Education will look at some history of similar worries in the past about new technologies.
 For now, let it remain a question: are we (or someone else) knowingly or unconsciously habitually attached or ‘addicted’ in our online usage?

-In this section we take an overview of habits and behavioural addictions.
+In this section we take an extremely superficial overview of habits and behavioural addictions.
 Skip through and if anything grabs your attention follow the links.
-We look some of the basic psychological theories of how habits and addictions are products of learning.
+We look at some of the basic psychological theories of how habits and addictions are products of learning.
+We stress that this is only one approach to addiction.
+There have been huge developments in understanding genetics and brain chemistry which we don’t look at here but you will find a little about neurochemistry here.

 If you have any worries that you or someone you know may need to know more about the subject, or where to find help and support, our SUPPORT section provides links.